joaosczip/joaosczip/README.md

 <a href="https://dev.to/joaosczip">
   <img src="https://d2fltix0v2e0sb.cloudfront.net/dev-badge.svg" alt="joaosczip's DEV Profile" height="30" width="30">
 </a>

-- Currently working as a front-end developer for the world's biggest brewery.
+- Currently working as a back-end developer for the world's biggest brewery.

-- I have about 2 years in experiencie with software development.
+- I've started my adventure in this world in 2012 and have about 3 years in experience with software development and engineering.

 - Focused in web development and some software engineering techniques, one of my goals are to write the most flexible, abstracted and maintainable code.